sososkxksodkd/Amogus/README.md

                         if waypoint.Action == Enum.PathWaypointAction.Jump then
                             hum.Jump = true
                         end
-                        local reached = PathTransport(waypoint.Position, 43, 3)
+                        -- PathTransport has the TP/Noclip scanner inside.
+Returns false if recalulation is needed. local reached = PathTransport(waypoint.Position, 43, 3)
                         if not reached then
                             break